Watson Farley & Williams trainee recruitment

 The Legal Cheek View

-The work is highly international, and around half of WFW’s staff are based overseas.
-As such, all WFW trainees are required to do an international secondment of at least four months.
-Popular destinations include Athens, Singapore, Paris, Dubai and Bangkok.
-As well as these locations, and the HQ in London, the firm also boasts offices in Frankfurt, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York and Rome.
+The work at Watson Farley & Williams (WFW) is highly international, with around half of the firm’s staff based overseas.
+As such, all WFW trainees are required to complete an international secondment of at least four months.
+Popular destinations include Athens, Singapore, Paris, Dubai, Tokyo, Frankfurt, and Bangkok.
+The firm also boasts offices in Dusseldorf, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Sydney, Seoul and Rome.

 Continue reading